Questions about the Spring Semester

 Some support functions will take place by appointment on campus, but all other meetings will continue to be held remotely.

-Q: Will there be sports this fall?
+Q: Will there be sports this spring?

 Q: Will tutoring and other academic support services be available?

 A: The Learning Commons locations are closed due to COVID-19 outbreak, so access to physical materials and face-to-face meetings is not available.

 However, the Learning Commons will offer a full array of online tutoring, writing assistance, and access to online resources for the semester.
 For an overview of the support services, please visit the Learning Commons’ webpage.

 Q: Will the Student Senate, club meetings and other activities be held in the spring?

 A: Student Life will continue to offer a full slate of virtual activities for student engagement.
 These include Student Senate and student club meetings, TedTalk presentations, Open Mic sessions, leadership programs and more.

 There will also be some socially-distanced small-group in-person events, drive-in movies, and other outdoor events.

 A: Instruction not requiring hands-on learning will be offered remotely.
 We will offer synchronous classes that meet live online at scheduled times.
 We will also offer asynchronous classes that have no scheduled meeting times with a schedule of work to be completed.
 Instructors may require you to do any of the following on BrightSpace, our new online classroom learning system: